The New Model

 Circa 1770, oil on canvas, 50 x 63 cm

-All the charm of the 18th century is expressed in this little oval painting.
-At the time when the work joined the André collection, it was described as follows: “Imagine everything of the fairest, pinkest, lightest you can dream of; mould these shades with spirit, but with the inimitable spirit of the master, and you’ll have the impression felt by the viewer.
+Baron Portalis, one of the artist’s greatest connoisseurs, underlined the artist’s brilliant execution: ‘Imagine everything of the fairest, pinkest, and lightest you can dream of; mould these shades with spirit, but with the inimitable spirit of the master, and you’ll achieve the impression felt by the viewer.
 The brush slides, but with hardly any pressure, over the lacklustre pinks of the workshop gown of a young painter who is lifting his model’s final veils with the end of his maulstick.’
 Edouard André acquired The New Model before his marriage—the small oval painting that conveys all the seduction of the eighteenth century.